 Buy and register a bike and purchase a bike lock.
 Remember to register the bike (in case it gets stolen).
 For more information please see: http://transportation.stanford.edu/bike

 Apply for a Social Security number (SSN) if you will receive a Research or Teaching Assistantship, or have obtained an on-campus job.
 (Only students currently receiving employment-based income qualify for the SSN.)
 Instructions can be found on our web site as well as the Social Security Administration's web site: http://www.ssa.gov

-Apply for an Individual Taxpayer Identification Number (commonly known as ITIN) if you will receive a U.S. based fellowship or scholarship (non-employment based funds).
+Apply for an Individual Taxpayer Identification Number (commonly known as ITIN) F-1 and J-1 students who are not eligible for a social security number must apply for an ITIN.
 Instructions can be found on our web site.

 Apply for a California driver’s license if you plan to drive a car.
 Information can be found at the Department of Motor Vehicles’ web site.
 You may also read more information here.
 You may obtain a copy of the California Driver Handbook 2011 (first floor Conference Room) starting Sept.
 17th.

 Add dependent insurance within 30 days of the start of the academic year.
 Failure to add dependent(s) to your insurance coverage in a timely manner will forfeit eligibility to add dependent to Cardinal Care.
 See Vaden Health Center's web sitefor more information.